Retrieves mapping definitions for one or more fields. For data streams, the API retrieves field mappings for the stream’s backing indices.

 The get mapping API allows you to specify a comma-separated list of fields.

-field, you must use its full name author.id
+For instance to select the id of the author field, you must use its full name author.id.

 GET publications/_mapping/field/author.id,abstract,name